Kansas Car Insurance Laws

 Auto insurance requirements in Kansas

 Like most other US states, Kansas requires its drivers to carry car insurance.
 Proof of insurance coverage must be carried while driving and must be shown to law enforcement officials at their request.
 This proof can come in either physical or electronic form.
 Have a look below at the required car insurance limits in Kansas as well as some optional coverages that might be worth adding to your policy.
+Further coverage could be required for those who lease or finance their vehicle.

 Personal Injury Protection requirements in Kansas (PIP)